adambard/learnxinyminutes-docs/powershell.html.markdown

 "{0} said he is {1} years old." -f $name, $age # => "Steve said he is 22 years old" "$name's name is $($name.Length) characters long." # => "Steve's name is 5 characters long."

+# Escape Characters in Powershell
+# Many languages use the '\', but Windows uses this character for
+# file paths.
+Powershell thus uses '`' to escape characters
+# Take caution when working with files, as '`' is a
+# valid character in NTFS filenames.
+"Showing`nEscape Chars" # => new line between Showing and Escape "Making`tTables`tWith`tTabs" # => Format things with tabs

+# Negate pound sign to prevent comment
+# Note that the function of '#' is removed, but '#" is still present
+`#Get-Process # => Fail: not a recognized cmdlet

 # $null is not an object
 $null  # => None